Chelsea Handler: Israel

+In May 2018, after the killing of over 50 Palestinian protestors during the Gaza border protests, Handler criticized Ivanka Trump and Jared Kushner for celebrating the opening of the United States Embassy in Jerusalem during the violence.
+She also tweeted, "Nikki Haley is on tv talking about Hamas being responsible for the Palestinians protesting yesterday.
+These people had no weapons.
+They had tires to burn.
+There was a dead baby.
+While Netanyahu celebrates."

+Following the October 7 attacks in 2023, Handler signed the "No Hostage Left Behind Letter", an open letter to US President Joe Biden demanding the release of all Israeli hostages taken by Hamas during the attack.
+In December 2023, Handler appeared in a video with Zionist activist and actress Noa Tishby on TikTok in which they criticized American progressives for their criticisms of Israel's actions during the Gaza war, with Handler adding that Israel represented the protection of "Western democracy and western values."

+As a result of her views on Israel, pro-Palestinian protestors disrupted a comedy show by Handler in Virginia on April 19, 2024, accusing her of being a "genocide supporter."
+One woman was arrested and several others were removed from the premises.
+In September 2024, Handler signed another letter by 62 artists and performers organized by pro-Israel advocacy groups StopAntisemitism, StandWithUs, End Jew Hatred and 2024 New Voices calling for Biden and Vice President Kamala Harris to "pressure the terrorists to release the hostages now", as well as urging the administration to "protect and support" Israel during the war.

 Personal life

 Handler has lived in Bel Air, Los Angeles.
 She has never married and does not have children.

 Relationships

 In 2006, Handler began dating Ted Harbert, who oversaw E!.
 On January 25, 2010, Handler confirmed, via her late-night talk show, that she had broken up with Harbert.

 Handler briefly dated rapper 50 Cent around 2011.

 On October 3, 2013, Handler confirmed her breakup with hotelier André Balazs on her talk show Chelsea Lately, after the couple had dated on and off for two years.

 On September 27, 2021, Handler and comedian Jo Koy posted an official Instagram post confirming their relationship.
 They later broke up.

 In 2010, a leaked sex tape of Handler was being offered for sale.
-After news of it broke, she explained on Chelsea Lately that the tape had been made "as a joke" more than ten years prior, adding, "I put it on an audition tape for a comedy club, because I'm a comedienne, and I've been showing it at birthday parties for fucking years".
+After news of it broke, she said on Chelsea Lately that the tape had been made "as a joke" more than ten years prior, stating she had been showing it for years at birthday parties.